saikumarlp/Paytm_Wallet_Project_Phase1/README.md

 <h1>
   Paytm Wallet Clone
 </h1>
-<p>This project implements a digital wallet application, simulating a basic Paytm-like wallet system.
-The application allows users to perform common wallet-related actions such as transferring money, adding balance, viewing transaction history, and more.</p>
+<h3>This project implements a digital wallet application, simulating a basic Paytm-like wallet system.
+The application allows users to perform common wallet-related actions such as transferring money, adding balance, viewing transaction history, and more.</h3>

 <p>
 Key Features: